kishan96-coder/DevTinder/src/homework.md

 - Listen the port 7777
 - Write request handlers for /test ,/hello
 - Install nodemon and update scripts inside package.json
+- What are dependencies
+- what is the use of "-g" while npm install
+- Difference between caret and tilde ( ^ vs ~)